The Mean-Field Survival Model for Stripe Formation in Zebrafish Exhibits Turing Instability: Proofs of some intermediate results and Theorem

 So, both \(\theta=\hfrac{\pi}{2}\) and \(\theta=\theta_{1}\) correspond to straight-line asymptotes.
-The proof of Lemma \ref{lem: Polar Asym} includes an explicit formula for the asymptotes in Cartesian coordinates in terms of the coefficient of \(\hfrac{1}{\varepsilon}\) in the asymptotic expansion.
+The proof of Lemma \ref{lem: Polar Asym} includes an explicit formula for the asymptotes in Cartesian coordinates using the coefficient of \(\hfrac{1}{\varepsilon}\) in the asymptotic expansion.
 This concludes the characterization of the straight-line asymptotes of \(F(x,T_{h}(x),b,d)=0\).

 We now turn our focus to showing these conditions are the same as the equilibrium being unstable.
-The previous analysis shows that the curve \(F(x,T_{h}(x),b,d)=0\) in the \(b,d\)-plane always has straight-line asymptotes when it exists in the first quadrant.
+The previous analysis shows that the curve \(F(x,T_{h}(x),b,d)=0\) in the \(bd\)-plane always has straight-line asymptotes when it exists in the first quadrant.
 Since this curve is the boundary of the set \(\left\{(b,d):F(x,T_{h}(x),b,d)<0\right\}\), either the entire first quadrant has \(F<0\), or the set having elements in the first quadrant is equivalent to the existence of the asymptotes.
 We know from the proof of Theorem \ref{thm: Discrete Bifurcation}, that this first option is impossible, because the set \(\left\{(b,d):F(x,T_{h}(x),b,d)<0\right\}\) is a subset of \(\mathcal{P}\).
 For the same reason, we know that the set lies right of the vertical asymptote and above the slant asymptote, or else it would extend beyond \(\mathcal{P}\).
 This may also be shown directly by computing \(\tfrac{\partial F}{\partial r}\) and noting that our previous analysis shows \(F=0\) implies \(\tfrac{\partial F}{\partial r}<0\) and the set must be further from the origin than the curve.
 This establishes all of the desired claims and concludes the proof. \end{proof}

+The final paragraph shows that the proof of Theorem \ref{thm: Asymptotes} can also function as an indirect method to prove Theorems \ref{thm: Discrete Bifurcation} and \ref{thm: Continuous Bifurcation}, but without the visual intuition for the effects of changing parameters.
+This is worth noting as there may be other similar models for which one approach generalizes more easily than the other.

 Corollary \ref{cor: Asymptotes} follows immediately from Theorem \ref{thm: Asymptotes} by taking the most extreme cases for each asymptote type.
 The left-most vertical asymptote will have the minimum value.
 The slant asymptote which is eventually the right-most bound will be the one with the smallest slope and therefore the maximum value of \(\cot(\theta_{k})\).